Boiler Buying Guide

 Product Expert

-The boiler is at the heart of every radiated heating system.
+At the heart of every boiler heating system is the boiler itself.
 It's responsible for producing and sending hot water (or steam) to the radiators that then distribute heat throughout the entire home.

-Making sure you buy the right boiler for your specific needs will keep you comfortable for years to come while keeping your energy bills low.
-Many factors go into selecting the right boiler, so use this guide below to learn more.
+Choosing the right home boiler will ensure your comfort and save money on energy bills in the long term.
+Many factors go into the decision, so use the guide below to learn more.
 If you need help, you can always call us for assistance.

-It is also essential to check the number of pipes connected to your radiator.
-Systems that have just a single connection are almost always steam, while those with two-pipes could be either steam or hot water.
-If your home has radiant floor heat, it is almost certainly a hot water system.
+Also, check the number of pipes connected to your radiator.
+Steam boiler systems usually just have a single connection, while those with two pipes could be either steam or hot water.
+If your home has radiant floor heat, it almost certainly uses a hot water boiler.

-If after inspecting the radiators, you are still uncertain about the type of your system, you will need to check the boiler.
+If you're still not sure after checking the radiators, you will need to check the boiler.
 Steam-fired boilers will have a small glass tube, called a sight glass, mounted on the side of the boiler.
-This sight glass is intended to show the level of water inside the boiler.
+This sight glass shows the level of water inside the boiler.

 Hot water boilers will not have a sight glass but are likely to have other accessories installed nearby, such as a pump or expansion tank.
 In some older systems, a hot water system may not have a circulator pump, and the expansion tank might be in the attic.

 There are a variety of fuel options available to power your boiler.
-These include natural gas, liquid propane (LP), fuel oil, and electric.
+These include natural gas, liquid propane (LP), fuel oil, and electricity.

 In rural areas that have available wood, coal, or other biomass, solid fuel boilers may be an option.
 These boilers need to be manually loaded whenever a heating operation is required.
 They can be a huge source of savings in areas where the necessary fuel is available.
 Often an oil, natural gas, or propane boiler will be installed alongside a solid fuel boiler to supply heat when no one is available to load fuel.

-As their name implies, chimney vented boilers reject spent combustion gasses through a vertical stack.
+Chimney Venting: As their name implies, chimney-vented boilers eject spent combustion gasses through a vertical stack.
 Each boiler will have specific requirements about the size, height, and construction of the chimney.

 Only by having a qualified professional inspect your chimney can you determine whether it is suitable for a particular boiler.